bonigarcia/selenium-jupiter-webrtc/README.md

 * [Jitsi]
 * [OpenVidu]

+The requirements to execute these tests are:

+* Java 8+
+* Docker
+* Maven or an IDE compatible with JUnit 5 (Eclipse, IntelliJ IDEA, Visual Studio Code, or Apache NetBeans)

 ## About

 Selenium-Jupiter-WebRTC (Copyright &copy; 2018-2021) is a project by [Boni Garcia] licensed under [Apache 2.0 License].